podofo/podofo/README.md

 document?**

-**A:** The previous mechanism in PoDoFo required enablement of document for incremental updates, which is a decisional step which I believe should be not be necessary.
+**A:** The previous mechanism in PoDoFo required enablement of document for incremental updates, which is a decision step which I believe should be not be necessary.
 Also:
 1. In case of file loaded document it still required to perform the update in the same file, and the check was performed on the path of the files being